St. George, Louisiana: Government

-Government

 Appointment of the interim government

 According to Louisiana Revised Statute Title 33, Section 6 - Officers of newly incorporated municipality:

-"The governor shall appoint all the officers of a newly incorporated municipality, who shall give bond as required.
-Such officers shall hold office until, the next general municipal election and until their successors take their oaths of office."
+The governor shall appoint all the officers of a newly incorporated municipality, who shall give bond as required.
+Such officers shall hold office until the next general municipal election and until their successors take their oaths of office.

 Appointment of city officials

-On May 14, 2024, following the Louisiana Supreme Court's decision to reverse the lower courts' ruling, thus allowing the incorporation of the City of St. George, governor Jeff Landry appointed Dustin Yates to be the interim mayor and Todd Morrison to be the police chief.
+On May 14, 2024, following the Louisiana Supreme Court's decision to reverse the lower courts' ruling, thus allowing the incorporation of the City of St. George, Governor Jeff Landry appointed Dustin Yates to be the interim mayor and Todd Morrison to be the police chief.

 On May 23, 2024, Landry appointed the following members to serve as aldermen for the city of St. George.